 DaeshDaily comment.
 We wish the Army would put out the official version of the story.
 However, places like this are where the remaining fight against Daesh has to be carried out.
 It’s the deserts, the mountains, and all the other places in between the urban areas where Daesh control has been essentially eliminated.

 A DaeshDaily source says Daesh attacked a Saraya Al-Salam battalion headquarters in Jazeera Samarra, killing 2 fighters and stealing weapons and ammunition.
 The source says Daesh terrorists set the place on fire before retreating.

 Daesh issues a video of detonating an IED on two Iraqi soldiers in the Al-Waqf area.
 Daesh had claimed responsibility for the attack on Sunday.
 [A3maq]

 The Diyala Police announced that it had arrested 12 people, including several terrorists affiliated with Daesh, in Muqdadiya and in the Jalawla area in Khanaqin in northeast Diyala.
 [Forat]

 Northern Diyala (Kifri, Khanaqin, Khalis north)

-A DaeshDaily source said on Monday that two PMF fighters were killed and their vehicle destroyed when a roadside IED exploded near the Udhaim Dam.
+A DaeshDaily source says 3 Badr PMF fighters were killed and their vehicles destroyed when an IED exploded on their convoy in the Udhaim Dam area.